-Several empirical studies show that R&D investment is procyclical due to uncertainty and insufficient liquidity during economic recession's period (Altig et al., 2020; Giebel and Kraft, 2020; Trunschke et al., 2024).
+Several empirical studies show that R&D investment is procyclical due to uncertainty and insufficient liquidity during the economic recession period (Altig et al., 2020; Giebel and Kraft, 2020; Trunschke et al., 2024).
 The 2008 financial crisis challenged risk management practices in the banking system.
 Thus, banks have faced huge regulatory challenges in complying with the new prudential requirements related to maintaining financial stability, in response to their risk strategies (Agarwal et al., 2019).
-They must therefore adopt strategies that are consistent with regulatory constraints and ensure a better allocation of resources, which may be burdening for the innovative firms.
+They must therefore adopt strategies that are consistent with regulatory constraints and ensure a better allocation of resources, which may be a burden for the innovative firms.

-Basel III reform introduced new measures aimed essentially at increasing the quality and ratios of bank equity capital, which led to an increase in the cost of financing for the riskiest companies and a rationing of credit, particularly for long-term credits (Standard & Poor's, (2011)).
-Many studies, both in the academic literature and in the banking profession, have analyzed the impact of prudential regulations on the levels of credit granted to companies and the interest rates applied to them, and agreed on the fact that tighter financial constraints and a tightening of the supply of credit weigh primarily on companies with a risky profile and insufficient guarantees.
+Basel III reform introduced new measures aimed essentially at increasing the quality and ratios of bank equity capital, which led to an increase in the cost of financing for the riskiest companies and a rationing of credit, particularly for long-term credits (Standard & Poor's, 2011).
+Many studies, both in the academic literature and in the banking profession, have analyzed the impact of prudential regulations on the levels of credit granted to companies and a tightening of the supply of credit weigh primarily on companies with a risky profile and insufficient guarantees.

 According to the literature, bank funding for R&D therefore not only enhances innovation but also boosts its potential for sustainable firm growth by overcoming financial and operational challenges.
-In light of the prior discussions, the second hypothesis is articulated as follows:
+Considering the prior discussions, the second hypothesis is articulated as follows: